-- 4. Provide a description of the institution's commitment to: - a.
+4. Provide a description of the institution's commitment to:

+a.
 Ongoing administrative, financial, and technical support of the proposed program b.
 Continuation of the program for a period of time sufficient to allow enrolled students to complete the program.

-The proposed degree is an integral part of the University's Strategic Plan for FY 2017-2025 and forward.
+The proposed certificate is an integral part of the University's Strategic Plan for FY 2017-2025 and forward.
 The institutional and departmental budgets for FY 2020-2021, as well as the forecasted budgets going forward, include funding for the administrative, financial, and technical support of the new degree.

-Capitol Technology University is fully committed to continuing the proposed M.Res. in Astronautical Engineering degree program for a sufficient period to allow enrolled students to complete the program.
+Capitol Technology University is fully committed to continuing the proposed Certificate in Aerospace Accident Investigation and Fault Analysis degree program for a sufficient period to allow enrolled students to complete the program.

-- B. Critical and Compelling Regional or Statewide Need as Identified in the State Plan: - 1.
-Demonstrate demand and need for the program in terms of meeting present and future needs of the region and the State in general based on one or more of the following: - a.
+B. Critical and Compelling Regional or Statewide Need as Identified in the State Plan:

+- 1. Demonstrate demand and need for the program in terms of meeting present and future needs of the region and the State in general based on one or more of the following: - a.
 The need for advancement and evolution of knowledge.

-Astronautical Engineering is the subject of maximizing your resources by science and technology.
-America and NASA are the leading experts in Astronautical Engineering.
+Accident investigation and Fault Analysis are the subjects of maximizing your resources by science and technology to identify a problem and its cause(s)..
+America and NASA are the leading experts in these fields.
 The position is being challenged by India, Russia and China.
-To be the best Astronautical Engineers are needed and this M.Res. is focused for those where research is part of that need.
+To be the best, educated Investigator are needed and this certificate is focused for those who wish to meet that need.